 Employers with greater than 50 employees are mandated to offer health insurance to employees or pay a penalty after January 1, 2015.

 What is the Health Insurance Marketplace?

 One of the components of the law is the Marketplace, or exchange.
-This online Marketplace will serve as a way for individuals to purchase health insurance and obtain subsidies if their income is 100 percent to 400 percent of the Federal Poverty Level.
+This online Marketplace serves as a way for individuals to purchase health insurance and obtain subsidies if their income is 100 percent to 400 percent of the Federal Poverty Level.
 Upon application to the Marketplace, consumers may also be declared eligible for other programs like Medicaid and the Louisiana Children’s Health Insurance Program (LaCHIP) based on their household income.
 If you qualify for Medicaid you will purchase health insurance through the Bayou Health Plan.
-You can also continue to purchase insurance through an agent or through an insurance company.
+You can also continue to purchase insurance through an agent certified to sell insurance on the Marketplace or through an insurance company.